STEM for Kids: Straw Rockets (with Free Rocket Template)

 STEM Activity for Kids: How to Make Straw Rockets (w/ Free Rocket Template)- Fun for a science lesson, outdoor play activity, or unit on space! ~ BuggyandBuddy.com

-The kids and I designed our own rockets and launched them using straws!
+The kids and I designed our own rockets and launched them using straws.
 This activity was definitely a hit with both Lucy (age 7) and Theo (age 3 1/2).
+I’ve also done this activity with my students (1st and 2nd grade) and my husband’s students (4th and 5th grade) in elementary school.
+They loved designing all kinds of versions to take home.

 coloring rockets (free rocket template)

-The kids loved seeing how far they could get their straw rockets to go and had fun trying them out at all different angles.
+The kids enjoyed seeing how far they could get their straw rockets to go and had fun trying them out at all different angles.

 Science for Kids: Making Straw Rockets